 Application via uni-assist

-Applicants with a completed undergraduate course (Bachelor’s degree or equivalent) from a non-German university (i.e. a foreign academic qualification) apply via uni-assist.
-To submit your application please register at uni-assist.de and fill in the online application forms on uni-assist.de.
+Applicants who obtained their university entrance certificate abroad and completed a Bachelor's programme at a foreign university or at a German university other than JLU need to apply via www.uni-assist.de.
+To submit your application please register at uni-assist.de and fill in the online application forms on www.uni-assist.de.

-Uni-assist checks all applications to see that they are correct and complete, and to determine whether they suit the course of studies selected.
-If everything is in order, applications are then passed on to the JLU Giessen.
+Uni-assist checks all applications for completeness and correctness and whether the documents fullfil the requirements of the study course selected.
+If all requirements are met, applications are passed on to JLU Giessen.

 Because of the duration of the application procedure, your application documents and the requisite processing fees must arrive at uni-assist no later than 14 days before the application deadline.
 Official date of receipt for your application is the day on which your application documents are determined to be complete.